nicolenewhouse3/clean-code/CLEAN-CODE.md

 ...

 ## 1. Naming
-- Good naming requires descriptive skills and cultural understanding.
+- Good naming improves readability and maintainability by clearly conveying intent, purpose, and context.
-- Regularly refactor code to improve naming and readability.
+- Regularly refactor names to enhance clarity and eliminate ambiguity.
-- Clear, intentional names make code easier to understand and maintain over the long term.

 ### 1.1.
 Use Intention-Revealing Names
-- Names should convey purpose, usage, and meaning.
-Avoid ambiguous or generic names.
+- Names should describe the purpose, usage, and meaning without needing additional comments.
-- Replace cryptic names with descriptive ones that do not require additional comments.
 ```python
 # Good
 elapsed_time_in_days = 7